hashgraph/stablecoin-studio/sdk/README.md

 ### Delete
-Deletes a stable coin. **Important** this operation is not reversible.
+Deletes a stablecoin. **Important** this operation is not reversible.
 The operating account must have the admin role.

 **Spec:**